 2. Pumpkin Jumble Game

-Using the key on the template, students toss a die to create a jack-o-lantern face from pattern blocks.
-The first person to complete his/her jack-o-lantern wins the game.
+Using the key on the template, students toss a die to create a jack-o’-lantern face from pattern blocks.
+The first person to complete their jack-o’-lantern wins the game.
 This fun game builds cooperative play skills as well as familiarity with geometric shapes.

 3. Measuring Pumpkins

 Source: Little Bins for Little Hands

 This lesson begins, “Pumpkins really do make awesome tools for hands-on learning.”
 And do they ever with this lesson, which tackles the math skills of making predictions, circumference, measurement of height and weight, as well as data collection.